vorobii-vitalii/travel_agency_spring/README.md

 3. Just for convenience I have added TestDBConnection class, that expects JDBC url, username and password to verify connection.

+4. If you wish, you can execute data.sql script as well to prepopulate roles and countries in a database.

 Application has been successfully run and manually tested using Tomcat server.